1 WEEK IN NORTHERN ITALY

 • Other options upon request

-Benvenuti in Italia and welcome to Lake Garda!
+Benvenuti in Italia and welcome to Lake Como!

 Here you may visit Sirmione, the “Pearl of the Lake”: its magic atmospheres were already described in Catullus' poems in the 1st century B.C.
 Catullus was born here and probably lived in the beautiful villa on the extreme tip of the Sirmione peninsula.
 It was the most extensive Roman villa in Northern Italy and its impressive remains, today called “Grotte di Catullo” (Catullus’ Grottos), can be admired.
 You will pass by the Castle, built by the Scala family, closing the Sirmione Peninsula entrance and stroll along its lanes.
 And finally, you may taste the great white wine of the area, Lugana, in a local wine cellar.